-According to FAFEN observers, the tribunals have failed to dispose of 53 petitions within the legally-stipulated deadline of 120 days as of December 31, 2014.
-Nine cases each are pending with Faisalabad and Lahore tribunals, eight were pending with Multan tribunal whereas seven cases each were pending with Rawalpindi and Bahawalpur tribunals.
+According to FAFEN's observation, the tribunals have failed to decide/dispose of 26 petitions (including 2 petitions which were decided by Tribunals but remanded back by the Supreme Court of Pakistan) within the legally-stipulated deadline as of May 31, 2015.
+Ten cases are pending with the Lahore tribunal; Five with the Faisalabad, four with the Multan tribunal and three with Peshawar Tribunal.
 Table 4.1 gives the details of pending cases: